NoodlemanD/balena-sound-plexamp-trial/docs/03-customization.md

 ## General

-The following variables apply to balenaSound in general, modifying its behavior across the board:
+The following variables apply to IoTSound in general, modifying its behavior across the board:

 | Variable                                  | Description                                                                                                                                                                                 | Options                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | Default                                                                                                                                         |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |